It is administered intravenously or intramuscularly as an electrolyte replenisher or anticonvulsant.

 Parenteral use in the presence of renal failure can lead to Magnosolv poisoning.
 Intravenous use in eclampsia should be reserved for the immediate control of life-threatening seizures.

 Administer with caution if flushing and sweating occur.
-When barbiturates, narcotics or other hypnotics (or systemic anesthetics) must be administered together with Magnosolv, their dosage should be adjusted with caution due to the additive CNS depressant effects of Magnosolv.
+When barbiturates, narcotics, or other hypnotics (or systemic anesthetics) must be administered together with Magnosolv, their dosage should be adjusted with caution due to the additive CNS depressant effects of Magnosolv.

-The control of the serum levels of Magnosolv and the clinical status of the patient is essential to avoid the consequences of overdose in toxemia.
+The control of the serum levels of Magnosolv and the clinical status of the patient is essential to avoid the consequences of an overdose in toxemia.

-Clinical indications for a safe dosing regimen include the presence of the patellar reflex (knee jerk) and the absence of respiratory depression (approximately 16 or more breaths / minute).
+Clinical indications for a safe dosing regimen include the presence of the patellar reflex (knee jerk) and the absence of respiratory depression (approximately 16 or more breaths/minute).